krivard/codalab-worksheets-wiki/CLI-Basics.md

     cl print

-So far, your worksheet just contain a default table with one bundle per row.
-But we can customize this view to better document and present our results.
+We can customize this view to better document and present our results.
 To edit the worksheet, type:

     cl wedit